Floorp-Projects/Floorp/netwerk/docs/http/lifecycle.rst

-The lifecycle of a HTTP request
+The Lifecycle of a HTTP Request
 ===============================

 HTTP requests in Firefox go through several steps.
 Each piece of the request message and response message become available at certain points.
 Extracting that information is a challenge, though.

-What is available when
+What is Available When
 ----------------------

 +-----------------------+---------------------------------------------------+---------------------------------------+------------------------+-------------------------------+